Just-Natsuki-Team/NatsukiModDev/README.md

 *Use these instructions if you have a RELEASE version of JN you are updating to a later version.*

 1. **Back up your persistent**: instructions on how to do so may be found [here](https://github.com/
-2. Download the JN mod files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
+2. Download the release files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
-3. Extract/unzip the new JN mod files.
+3. Extract/unzip the new release files.
-4. From the JN mod files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
+4. From the release files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
 If asked to replace files, select _Yes_.
-5. From the JN mod files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
+5. From the release files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
 If asked to replace files, select _Yes_.
-6. From the JN mod files, copy the `update` folder contents (all of it) into the `update` folder of your JN installation.
+6. From the release files, copy the `update` folder contents (all of it) into the `update` folder of your JN installation.
 If asked to replace files, select _Yes_.
 7. Finally, launch `DDLC.exe`.

+#### Reporting bugs and requesting support

+To report bugs or request support with the mod, please raise a new issue [here](https://github.com/Just-Natsuki-Team/NatsukiModDev/issues/new/choose).

 ---